 The most obvious place to buy Walt Disney World Tickets is on the Walt Disney World Website.
 However, it is often not the cheapest place to buy from.
-You should always start your research by checking it out especially noting the value of any extra promotions.
+However, it would help if you always start your research by checking the Disney Website especially noting the value of any extra promotions.

-There are several reputable retailers who offer small discounts on Walt Disney World Tickets and often a free day.
+Several reputable retailers offer small discounts on Walt Disney World Tickets and often a free day.
 Make sure your retailer provides genuine tickets and not vouchers.
 Vouchers have to be exchanged at the gate and can result in lengthy waits.

 Where Not to Purchase Walt Disney World Ticket

-Unfortunately, there are several mistakes guest can make if they are looking for a bargain.
-In our opinion you should avoid purchasing the following:
+Unfortunately, there are several mistakes guests can make if they are looking for a bargain.
+In our opinion, you should avoid purchasing the following:

 - Never buy second-hand tickets.
-It is impossible to know whether the advertised unused days are correct plus Disney scan guests fingers prior to admission.
-All tickets are untransferable & it is highly likely that your tickets will be useless.
+It is impossible to know whether the advertised unused days are correct, plus Disney scans a guest’s finger before admission.
+All tickets are untransferable & your tickets will likely be useless.

-- Don’t buy off eBay or from other site offering extremely cheap tickets.
+- Don’t buy off eBay or from other sites offering extremely cheap tickets.
 There is a good chance they will be a con.

 Don’t Make Our Mistake!

-While we have never lost a Disney World ticket we have at Universal & did not have a copy of the serial number.
+While we have never lost a Disney World ticket, we have at Universal.
 You can read all about our experience of getting a replacement on our vacation blog.
-It wasn’t straight forward!
+It wasn’t straightforward!